 (13) It is appropriate to provide for a harmonised approach concerning such diligent search in order to ensure a high level of protection of copyright and related rights in the Union.
-A diligent search should involve the consultation of sources that supply information on the works and other protected subject matter.
+A diligent search should involve the consultation of sources that supply information on the works and other protected subject matter as determined, in accordance with this Directive, by the Member State where the diligent search has to be carried out.
+In so doing Member States could refer to the diligent search guidelines agreed in the context of the High Level Working Group on Digital Libraries established in the context of the i2010 digital library initiative.
 In order to avoid duplication of search efforts, a diligent search should be carried out in the Member State where the work or phonogram was first published or, in the case where no publication has taken place, was first broadcast.
-With regard to works and phonograms, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders the diligent search should be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is located.
-Diligent searches for rightholders of works and other protected subject matter that are embedded or incorporated in a work or phonogram should be initiated in the Member State where the diligent search for the work or phonogram, which contains the embedded or incorporated work or other protected subject matter, is carried out.
-A [...] diligent search will in some cases lead to additional consultation of information available in other countries.
+The diligent search for cinematographic or audiovisual works the producer of which has his headquarters or habitual residence in a Member State should be carried out in that Member State.
+In the case of cinematographic or audiovisual works which are co-produced by producers established in different Member States, the diligent search should be carried out in each of those Member States.
+With regard to works and phonograms, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders, the diligent search should be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is located.
+Diligent searches for rightholders of works and other protected subject matter that are embedded or incorporated in a work or phonogram should be carried out in the Member State where the diligent search for the work or phonogram, which contains the embedded or incorporated work or other protected subject matter, is carried out.
+Consultation of sources of information available in other countries should also be undertaken if there is evidence to suggest that relevant information on rightholders is to be found in those other countries.
 Diligent searches may generate different information such as a search record and the result of the search.
 The search record should be kept on file in order for the organisations to be able to substantiate that the search was diligent.
-Moreover, in order to ensure transparency towards rightsholders and to avoid duplication of costly digitisation, Member States should ensure that the results of all diligent searches carried out in their territory, the use of orphan works by the organisations referred to in this Directive on the basis of those diligent searches and any change of the orphan status of the works or phonograms are publicly accessible online in the Member State in which the diligent search has been carried out.
-To the extent possible, the source of information should be designed and implemented so as to permit interlinkage [...] on a pan-European level and consultation thereof through a single entry point.